Le-Gris/le-gris.github.io/projects.md

 ### A Model of Categorical Perception in the Human Visual System

-This paper and the accompanying code was written as a term project for a computational neuroscience course I took at McGill.
+This paper and the accompanying code was written as a term project for a computational neuroscience course I took at McGill University.
 A broadly biologically inspired model of categorical perception in human vision is explored and results from the originators of the model are replicated. \[[pdf](/assets/cp-human-vision/categorical perception in human vision.pdf)\] \[[repo](https://github.com/AlephG/cp-human-vision)\]